kcfresh53/Godot4-Calculator/README.md

 4. Instancing
 5. etc.

 This project is covered under the MIT license so it can be improved on as a community.
-If any issues are noticed, You can open an issue.
+If any issues are noticed, You can open a pull request or an issue so I can fix it.

+Happy Coding!!!